 As general advice, be sure to keep track of every college application deadline that you have and whether you are applying early or on the regular timeline.
 Staying organized and on top of your work is the key to success!

 Once you’ve applied, you should start thinking about how to pay for college.
 To get the process started, compare student loan rates with Sparrow today.
-By completing the Sparrow application, you’ll be able to see which student loans you qualify for and at what rates.
+By completing the Sparrow form, you’ll be able to see which student loans you pre-qualify for and at what rates.
 Then, you can compare your loan options side-by-side to be sure you’re picking the best one.